How Can We Help?

 Calculation Method

 Given the planar nature of wheel antennas, fabricated on an ungrounded dielectric substrate, we can employ a straightforward method for simulating these microstrip antennas.
-This approach is outlined in the article Simplified Modeling for Microstrip Antennas on Ungrounded Dielectric Substrates: Accuracy Meets Simplicity, which offers a cost-effective means of modeling such antennas.
+This approach is outlined in the article Simplified Modeling of Microstrip Antennas on Ungrounded Dielectric Substrates: A Practical First-Order Approach, which offers a cost-effective means of modeling such antennas.
 This methodology capitalizes on the capabilities of wire antenna simulation software, such as AN-SOF.

 The initial step involves defining the frequency range of interest, which, in this instance, spans from 2.2 to 2.6 GHz.
 Subsequently, the antenna structure is created within AN-SOF.
 This process is relatively uncomplicated and entails the addition of Line objects to represent the straight metallic strips and Arc objects to replicate the curved sections of the antenna.
 This wheel antenna boasts a diameter of approximately 1.5 inches.
 At the center of this circular structure, the feed point is positioned.